 JP is one of our most versatile team members and brings a variety of skills to the team: engineering, marketing, design, sales and even shipping/receiving.
 This means he's always busy, or so will he tell you.
 The word in the office is that he's mostly busy telling people how busy he is.
 Some would find it impressive that JP crossed the entire country to join MyTiCon, but we know better.
 He didn’t journey by canoe or fight off grizzly bears to get here; JP took Highway 1 and drove for five days straight across Canada in the comfort of his A/C. JP travels in style and keeps his hair fresh.
 He’s also French… which might explain why he’s always dancing and stashes cans of maple syrup in his desk.

 Tobias Eberwein was born in Germany but since has called many different places home.
-With a B.Eng degree in Wood Building and Construction from the Rosenheim University of Applied Sciences he took the next step in his career and moved to Canada in 2016.
+With a B.Eng degree in Wood Building and Construction from the Rosenheim University of Applied Sciences, he took the next step in his career and moved to Canada in 2016.
 On the weekend, Tobias is usually off chasing a new adventure in his much-loved and beat up '96 Ford Explorer.
 He is an outdoors man to the core with an incredible appreciation for nature.
 We all enjoy when he brings his fresh caught salmon to the MyTiCon BBQs.
 You might be surprised that apart from his technical background, Tobias is also a very talented musician and singer.
-You can't deny his great smile and bright blue eyes that light up when he sees a box of fresh timbits, which MyTiCon's team is using successfully as a tool to keep him happy during early office hours.
+Tobias adapted fast and developed an appreciation for timbits, which MyTiCon's team is using successfully as a tool to keep him happy during early office hours.

 Originating from Canada’s far east, Katelyn is not new to British Columbia.
 She lived in Vancouver for five years then ventured up North.
 One hit of -30 weather and she was scrambling back to Vancouver into a Marketing and Sales role with MTC.
 The girl has a great sense of humour and has enriched the male dominated engineering environment.
 Katelyn likes to bike to work - when it’s not raining - and in Vancouver it rains a lot, so the bike often sits in a dark corner of the office for days at a time.
 She plays slow-pitch and volleyball and impressed us all hiking the Grouse Grind.
 She’s a loving aunt and caring family person who never says no to a free taste of someone else’s lunch.
 The question, ‘do you want to try?’ is a rhetorical one, but she doesn`t seem to know.
 Overall, we would not know what to do without her.
 Her cheerfulness does not seem to be exhausted anytime soon.